campophealth/MPhil-PHS-Dissertation/README.md

 # MPhil-PHS-Dissertation

 The repository contains all the code used for my Masters of Philosophy dissertation.
 The dataset contains genotyping data from 63 projects participating in the Ovarian Cancer Association Consortium (OCAC) and can be found at the European Genome-phenome Archive (https://ega-archive.org/).
-The summary results of the OCAC germline genotype data can be found http://ocac.ccge.medschl.cam.ac.uk/.
+The summary results of the OCAC germline genotype data can be found at http://ocac.ccge.medschl.cam.ac.uk/.

 The code published in this repo includes samples of the R code used for making graphs, perl code for running the RAML and CMAT analyses, and additional bash scripts used for annotation and filtering.